Compare and choose the utility provider and package that meets your needs AND your budget.

 Similar to DISH TV, Satellite Internet service providers bring the Internet into your home all the way from satellites hovering above the Earth out in space.
 But, there is a difference between the satellite TV and Satellite Internet signals.
 Satellite TV providers send a one-way signal which you can only receive.
 Satellite Internet service, however, is a two-way signal, as you have information that needs to be both downloaded from and uploaded to the web.
 And if you live in a secluded area –somewhat off the grid – this option allows you the possibility of still having home internet service.
 To learn more about this satellite technology, check out the Satellite Internet section .

-If you're looking to get online, but don't think you need the speed of broadband or DSL, Dial-up Internet is your best bet for a low-cost alternative.
+If you're looking to get online, but don't think you need the speed of broadband or DSL, there are other low-cost alternatives.
 Dial-up is a cheap Internet option available almost everywhere there's an existing telephone connection.
 All you need is a local phone number and an active telephone line dedicated to internet usage.
-With that, popular dial-up providers such as EarthLink Internet and PeoplePC can get you connected in no time at all.
+Popular cheap internet providers such as EarthLink Internet and PeoplePC can get you connected in no time at all.
 To learn more, check out the Dial-up Internet section .

 We partner with over 40 familiar brands you already know,